jesicarosaline/jesicarosaline/README.md

 MBA student at **Carnegie Mellon (Tepper)**, focused on healthcare growth strategy and AI.

 Before business school, I spent 4 years in growth at a telehealth startup in Indonesia — leading GTM, lifecycle, and customer acquisition.
-I also have a finance background from EY (Strategy & Transactions), Helios Capital, and Medco.
+I also have a finance background from EY (Strategy & Transactions) and other companies in Corporate Finance.

 ---